-The call that woman made could have been legitimate.
-Or, she might not have been talking to anyone, instead talking into the air while using your phone to transfer money from your Venmo app while you were playing with the baby.
+The call that mom made could have been legitimate.
+Or she might not have been talking to anyone, instead talking into the air while using your phone to transfer money from your Venmo app while you were playing with the baby.

 Following a natural disaster or another highly publicized event, you might be inclined to donate to assist those impacted.
 That’s a great idea — as long as you know the recipient is legitimate with a real Venmo account.